The algebraic small object argument as a saturation: Introduction

-However, the benefits of Garner's argument come with a price.
-The left factor of a factorization produced by Quillen's argument is, by construction, a \emph{cell complex}: a transfinite composite of cobase changes\footnote{By a cobase change, we mean a pushout along an arbitrary map.} of small coproducts of generating maps.
-It follows \cite[Lemma 1.1.9]{hovey:99} that any left map of the \textsc{wfs} can be written as a codomain retract of such a cell complex.
-The existence of such ``normal forms'' for left maps enables reasoning about them by induction: if one defines a \emph{saturated class of maps} to be one closed under transfinite composition, cobase change, and small coproducts, then the class of left maps is the least saturated class containing the generators.
-For \textsc{(a)wfs}'s generated by Garner's small object argument, however, an analogous ``normal form'' does not immediately suggest itself.
-Even if we start from a discrete diagram (\ie, set) of generators, it is not clear how to extract a cell complex decomposition from Garner's construction; Garner laments this gap in an early preprint covering the set-generated case \cite[\S6.4]{garner:07}.
-For a non-discrete diagram, it is moreover unclear what the notion of cell complex should be.
+The left factor of a factorization produced by Quillen's argument is, by construction, a \emph{cell complex}: a transfinite composite of cobase changes (\ie, pushouts along arbitrary maps) of small coproducts of generating maps.
+Defining a \emph{cellular class of maps} to be one closed under transfinite composition, cobase change, small coproducts, it follows that any cellular class containing the generators contains the left factor of every chosen factorization.
+Furthermore, any left map can be written as a codomain retract of the left factor of a factorization \cite[Lemma 1.1.9]{hovey:99}.
+Thus the class of left maps has a useful universal property: defining a \emph{saturated class of maps} to be a cellular class closed under codomain retracts, the class of left maps is the least saturated class containing the generators.